davvid/wildmatch/README.md

 The C++ API is provided by wildmatch.hpp and libwildmatch-cxx.so.
 The C API is provided by wildmatch.h and libwildmatch.so.

-The C++ API library is a super-set of the C API.
+The C++ API library is a superset of the C API.
 If you link against the C++ library then you can also use the C API functions if desired; there is no need to link against both libraries.